The Danish Start-up market and Funderbeam’s opportunity

 Funderbeam’s Louise Bech Junge takes a look at the start-up market in Denmark, and details why equity crowdfunding is on the rise in the country.

-Denmark is probably mostly known for delicious food and Scandinavian design, but did you know that we also raise some really cool and ambitious companies?
+Denmark is probably mostly known for delicious food and Scandinavian design, but did you know that we also raise some really cool and ambitious companies, and the Danish economy is one of the world’s strongest.

 To name a few, Danish start-ups Lunar and Pleo gained unicorn status in 2021, joining the 5 Unicorn’s that Denmark had already produced.
 Denmark is also the land of LEGO, Carlsberg, Mærsk, Vestas and Novo Nordisk.